yaqwsx/KiKit/doc/examples.md

 ```

 Therefore, you can build a custom library of commonly used-options; e.g., per
 fabrication house.
-KiKit offers some built-in styles – see
+KiKit offers some built-in presets – see
 [`panelizePresets`](../kikit/resources/panelizePresets).
 Note that the built-in
 preset `default.json` is always used as a base and it specifies conservative
 default values so you can only override the options relevant for you.